MEET THE MEADMAKERS

 After a successful career as an Aircraft Engineer Andy has followed his passion for all things MEAD and moved to beautiful Pomona in the Noosa Hinterland and created Amrita Park Meadery with his partner Nicola.

-Andy has honed his skill as a meadmaker over the years with the watchfull eye and plenty of advice from his grandfather Dennis “Poppo” Coates, who at 98 still visits the Meadery.
+Andy has honed his skill as a meadmaker over the years with the watchfull eye and plenty of advice from his grandfather Dennis “Poppo” Coates, who loved to visit the Meadery right up until he passed away in June 2019.

 Nicola shares the MEAD passion and brings unrivaled experience in flavour profile matching, fermentation knowledge and food science from a distinguished career as a qualified Chef.
-This experience is further enhanced from her hands on expertise as a certified orthopadic cast technician.
+This experience is further enhanced from her hands on expertise as a Certified Orthopaedic Cast Technician.
 With an uncanny ability to think on her feet and experiment with new techniques, Nicola is at the forefront of Australian Mead Makers.

 Frequently asked Meady questions